Gameshow Marathon (British game show)

-Gameshow Marathon is a British game show, broadcast on ITV from 17 September 2005 to 26 May 2007.
+Gameshow Marathon is a British game show broadcast on ITV from 17 September 2005 to 26 May 2007.
+Each of its two series had a group of celebrities who competed each week in a different classic British game show.
 After a quick retrospective look at the history of the particular show, the show itself is recreated.
 This involves recreating the original set and using original opening programme titles, including the appropriate producer ident (excluding Blankety Blank).
 All participants are celebrities, and any prizes won go into a "Viewer Prize Mountain" which is awarded to a viewer via a phone-in competition.